+The papers of sculptor Olin Levi Warner measure 1.9 linear feet and date from 1857 to 1962 with the bulk of the materials dating from 1857 to 1899.
 The collection documents Warner's art student days in Paris and his career as a sculptor, primarily in New York City.
-Found are scattered biographical materials and writings, including a speech by Warner about the Paris Commune of 1871; personal and professional correspondence; clippings, catalogs, and other printed material; sculpture project files; and photographs of Warner, his studio, his family, notable figures who sat for him, including artist J. Alden Weir, and his artwork.
+Found are scattered biographical materials and writings, including a speech by Warner about the Paris Commune of 1871; personal and professional correspondence; clippings, catalogs, and other printed material; sculpture project files; and photographs of Warner, his studio, his family, and notable figures who sat for him, including artist J. Alden Weir, and his artwork.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001